nahdetmisrai1/bussiness-cards/README.md

 heraqi@aucegypt.edu

 Tutorial to generate or editing Digital Cards for employee with ID 5 (ID number 5 is an example):
-1- Verify the infomration for employee number 5 in row number 5 in sss.CSV file in data folder 2- Generate the QR code that will be printed with on the physical card: visit this website and add this link: https://rawcdn.githack.com/nahdetmisrai1/bussiness-cards/main/5.html (if employee have different ID number, use that number instead of 5.html)
+1- Verify the infomration for employee number 5 in row number 5 in sss.CSV file in data folder.
+The data items are separated with | symbol.
+2- Generate the QR code that will be printed with on the physical card: visit this website and add this link: https://rawcdn.githack.com/nahdetmisrai1/bussiness-cards/main/5.html (if employee have different ID number, use that number instead of 5.html)
 3- Create or edit the data in X-vcard.vcf file inside folder vcards (You can open it was any text editor as Notebad)